-Sofia Engelman and Em Papineau are dance artists who live and work primarily on Nipmuck and Pocumtuc land in the town known as Northampton, Massachusetts.
+Sofia Engelman and Em Papineau are dance artists who live and work primarily on Canarsie and Munsee Lenape land in Brooklyn, NY.
 Their first collaborative work, Where the air is light and clear, was presented at the National College Dance Festival at the Kennedy Center for the Performing Arts.
 Since then, they have held choreographic residencies at The Living Room, Ponderosa (Germany), the Dance Complex, and School for Contemporary Dance and Thought.
-In addition to presenting their work at these spaces, the pair have performed at festivals including FRESH Festival, EstroGenius Festival, AS220's Providence Movement Festival, and Dancing Queerly Boston; music/DIY venues such as 10 Forward and Flywheel; and other venues they love dearly such as Judson Church, Green Street Studios, and Smith College.
+In addition to presenting their work at these spaces, the pair have performed at festivals including FRESH Festival, EstroGenius Festival, AS220's Providence Movement Festival, Queer Spectra, and Dancing Queerly Boston; music/DIY venues such as 10 Forward and Flywheel; and other spaces they love dearly such as Judson Church, Green Street Studios, Mark DeGarmo Dance, and Smith College.
 Their work has been supported by the New England Foundation for the Arts and the Northampton Arts Council and they are both on staff at Contact Quarterly.
-Sofia and Em are co-founders of freeskewl, an experimental, donation-based platform for online teaching during the COVID-19 pandemic.
+Sofia and Em are co-founders of freeskewl, an experimental, donation-based platform for online pedagogy, performances, and community during the COVID-19 pandemic.

 And learn more about Sofia and Em below...